Quuxplusone/coro/README.md

 `unique_generator<R>` is basically equivalent to `cppcoro::generator<R>`.
 It expresses unique ownership of a coroutine handle, which means it is move-only.
-This is the most natural way to implement a generator object, but it does have the downside that it is not a range-v3 `ViewableRange`.
+This is the most natural way to implement a generator object, but it does have the downside that it is not a range-v3 `viewable_range`.

 `shared_generator<R>` is basically equivalent to range-v3's `ranges::experimental::generator<R>`.
 It expresses _reference-counted_ ownership of a coroutine handle, so that it is copyable.
-It is a full `ViewableRange` and interoperates correctly with range-v3.
+It is a full `viewable_range` and interoperates correctly with range-v3.

 These generators' `end()` methods return a sentinel type instead of `iterator`, which means that these generators do not interoperate with the C++17 STL algorithms.